 74 goals (72% of club total)

 Chelsea’s 2009/10 season was incredible.
 They broke Manchester United’s title streak in half with a spectacular season of goalscoring.
 Chelsea set the then-goal record of 103, and a whopping 72% of those goals were bagged by their main quartet of scorers.
-Carlo Ancelotti’s diamond system unleashed Drogba and Lampard like never before.
+Carlo Ancelotti’s diamond system unleashed Didier Drogba and Frank Lampard like never before.

 Drogba was the main conduit for all Chelsea attacks and responded with an impressive 29 league goals.
 Close behind him was set-piece expert Lampard, who was in supreme form running behind Drogba to get on the end of goalscoring chances.
-After two seasons of underwhelming play, Malouda finally arrived in the Premier League.
+After two seasons of underwhelming play, Florent Malouda finally arrived in the Premier League.
 Playing on the left of the diamond, Malouda’s movement, creativity and ability to finish chances made him a key cog in Chelsea’s system.

-The final piece of the puzzle was Anelka.
-The Frenchman was coming off his most prolific season as Chelsea striker and while Drogba’s ascendance diminished his impact, he was still a quality second striker, slamming home 11 times – a total which would have been higher were it not for injury robbing him of crucial minutes in the winter.
+The final piece of the puzzle was Nicolas Anelka.
+The Frenchman was coming off his most prolific season as a Chelsea striker and while Drogba’s ascendance diminished his impact, he was still a quality second striker, slamming home 11 times — a total which would have been higher were it not for injury robbing him of crucial minutes in the winter.